Semiring: Star semirings

+Applications

+The $(\max, +)$ and $(\min, +)$ tropical semirings on the reals are often used in performance evaluation on discrete event systems.
+The real numbers then are the "costs" or "arrival time"; the "max" operation corresponds to having to wait for all prerequisites of an events (thus taking the maximal time) while the "min" operation corresponds to being able to choose the best, less costly choice; and + corresponds to accumulation along the same path.

+The Floyd–Warshall algorithm for shortest paths can thus be reformulated as a computation over a $(\min, +)$ algebra.
+Similarly, the Viterbi algorithm for finding the most probable state sequence corresponding to an observation sequence in a hidden Markov model can also be formulated as a computation over a $(\max, \times)$ algebra on probabilities.
+These dynamic programming algorithms rely on the distributive property of their associated semirings to compute quantities over a large (possibly exponential) number of terms more efficiently than enumerating each of them.

 Generalizations

 A generalization of semirings does not require the existence of a multiplicative identity, so that multiplication is a semigroup rather than a monoid.
 Such structures are called hemirings or pre-semirings.
 A further generalization are left-pre-semirings, which additionally do not require right-distributivity (or right-pre-semirings, which do not require left-distributivity).

 Yet a further generalization are near-semirings: in addition to not requiring a neutral element for product, or right-distributivity (or left-distributivity), they do not require addition to be commutative.
 Just as cardinal numbers form a (class) semiring, so do ordinal numbers form a near-semiring, when the standard ordinal addition and multiplication are taken into account.
 However, the class of ordinals can be turned into a semiring by considering the so-called natural (or Hessenberg) operations instead.

 In category theory, a 2-rig is a category with functorial operations analogous to those of a rig.
 That the cardinal numbers form a rig can be categorified to say that the category of sets (or more generally, any topos) is a 2-rig.